 The radiator is made of aluminum hence it is lightweight.
 This is Deepcool’s own design.
 The blocks on both ends of the radiator are not rectangular and have rounded edges.
 Fin stack is dense and taking into account the left and right side channels, it has a total of 13 channels for water flow.
 It is following the double tunnel configuration.
 It has a standard inlet and outlet blocks for the water flow.
 There are no protective sheets over the fins under the fan mounts.
 So, take care while mounting the fans as longer screws could damage the fins which would hamper the performance of the cooler.
 It is recommended to use the supplied long screws to mount the fans on to the radiators.

 There is a gap of 105mm between any two fan mounting holes on the radiator.
 The total depth of the radiator including the barb fittings is 45mm.
-There is a refill port on the radiator.
-Surprisingly, it has a Warranty Void sticker pasted on it.
-Refill port helps the users to refill the coolant should it’s level drop affecting the performance of the cooler.
-The unit comes with pre-applied thermal paste.
+Don’t open the black-labeled port as it is for the factory use only otherwise the vacuumed pressure inside the loop will be lost.
+The unit comes with a pre-applied thermal paste.

 The right side of the radiator has a pressure release valve at the bulkhead side.
 The Deepcool is now using Anti-Leak technology which is their patented tech in their liquid coolers.
 With AIOs, the major concern of the users has always been the fear of leaking which may happen due to the internal loop’s pressure or due to the loose fittings.
 Deepcool after 5 years of R&D has come out with a unique solution which they have named as Anti-Leak.